Advanced Python¶

 100

-Having all instances sharing the attribute value isn’t always desirable.
-Descriptor protocol allows to bind the values to the instance too.
+Having all instances sharing the attribute value usually undesirable, but of course the descriptor protocol allows to bind the values to the instance.
+Let us change the accessor class a little bit:

 class InsAccessor: